fleetdm/fleet/docs/02-Deploying/06-Upgrading-Fleet.md

 docker pull fleetdm/fleet
 ```

-## Running database migrations
+## Prepare the database

+Changes to Fleet may include changes to the database.
+Running the built-in database migrations will ensure that your database is set up properly for the currently installed version.

-Before running the updated server, perform necessary database migrations.
-It is always advised to back up the database before running migrations.
+It is always advised to [back up the database](https://dev.mysql.com/doc/refman/8.0/en/backup-methods.html) before running migrations.

 Database migrations in Fleet are intended to be run while the server is offline.
 Osquery is designed to be resilient to short downtime from the server, so no data will be lost from `osqueryd` clients in this process.
 Even on large Fleet installations, downtime during migrations is usually only seconds to minutes.